Rodrigo Fernández (footballer)

-Rodrigo Fernández Cedrés (born 3 January 1996) is a Uruguayan professional footballer who plays as a defensive midfielder for Argentine club Independiente, on loan from Brazilian club Santos.
+Rodrigo Fernández Cedrés (born 3 January 1996) is a Uruguayan professional footballer who plays as a defensive midfielder for Huracán, on loan from Independiente.

 Career

 Danubio

 Born in Montevideo, Fernández was a Danubio youth graduate, having joined their youth setup in 2009.
 He made his first team – and Primera División – debut on 3 September 2016, starting in a 1–2 away loss against Rampla Juniors.
 The following 9 August, after already establishing himself as a starter, he renewed his contract with the club.

 Guaraní

 On 17 December 2018, Fernández moved abroad and signed for Paraguayan Primera División side Guaraní, on loan for one year.
 An immediate first-choice, he scored his first professional goal on 4 October 2019, netting the equalizer in a 1–1 home draw against Libertad.

 In November 2019, Fernández stated his interest on remaining at the club for the following season, and Guaraní announced the permanent contract of Fernández until 2022 in December, after buying 50% of his economic rights.